Inferventis MCP Server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it converts monetary amounts between fiat currencies using live exchange rates from an open API, and explicitly differentiates from sibling tools like currency_convert and currency_fx_lite by specifying use cases.
+The description clearly states the tool converts monetary amounts between fiat currencies using live exchange rates.
+It distinguishes itself from siblings by naming alternatives (currency_convert, currency_fx_lite, etc.) and specifying its niche.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.